Frontier Developments: History

-On 3 January 2017 TMZ reported that the company sued Atari for not paying the company enough for royalties for their game RollerCoaster Tycoon 3; Frontier reported that they only received $1.17 million when they needed $3.37 million.
-David Walsh confirmed the report in a GameSpot interview, stating that they had previously attempted to resolve the issue without legal action since April 2016.
-On 6 February 2017 Frontier announced that they had acquired licensing rights from Universal Pictures to be used in their third self-published title, an "enduring movie franchise of global renown".
+On 3 January 2017 TMZ reported that the company sued Atari for not paying the company enough for royalties for its game RollerCoaster Tycoon 3; Frontier reported that it only received $1.17 million when they needed $3.37 million.
+David Walsh confirmed the report in a GameSpot interview, stating that it had previously attempted to resolve the issue without legal action since April 2016.
+On 6 February 2017 Frontier announced that it had acquired licensing rights from Universal Pictures to be used in its third self-published title, an "enduring movie franchise of global renown".
 This was later announced to be Jurassic World Evolution, which released on 12 June 2018.
 On 26 July 2017 the company announced Frontier Expo 2017, a press and community event focusing on Elite: Dangerous, Planet Coaster, and Jurassic World Evolution.
 The event took place on 7 October 2017 at the Queen Elizabeth Olympic Park, London, UK.
 In July 2017, Tencent, a Chinese investment company, bought a 9% share in the company.

-On 10 March 2020, Frontier announced that they had signed an agreement with Formula One to develop and release several management simulation games based on the F1 license.
+On 10 March 2020, Frontier announced that it had signed an agreement with Formula One to develop and release several management simulation games based on the F1 license.
 In this agreement, Frontier will release four games, starting from F1 Manager 2022 in 2022.
-On 10 June 2021, Frontier announced Jurassic World Evolution 2 a sequel to their 2018 park builder game would be releasing in late 2021.
+On 10 June 2021, Frontier announced Jurassic World Evolution 2 a sequel to its 2018 park builder game would be releasing in late 2021.
 On 10 Mar 2022, Frontier announced they were cancelling all development of their latest version of Elite Dangerous, Odyssey, on consoles.

 On 10 August 2022, Frontier announced David Braben was to step down from the position of CEO and take on a newly established executive role of President and Founder.
 Jonny Watts who has been with the company for 24 years, the last decade of which in the position of Chief Creative Officer was to become the new CEO.
 The changes were effective immediately.
 It was also announced that David Gammon would be retiring from his role as Chairman in December 2022 and David Wilton would take on this role at that time.
-On 2 November 2022, Frontier announced that they had completed an acquisition of Complex Games following on from the success of Warhammer 40,000: Chaos Gate - Daemonhunters which was published under the Frontier Foundry label six months prior.
+On 2 November 2022, Frontier announced that it had completed an acquisition of Complex Games following on from the success of Warhammer 40,000: Chaos Gate – Daemonhunters which was published under the Frontier Foundry label six months prior.

 On 17 October 2023, Frontier announced it would lay off an ‘unknown number of staff’ in an organisational review.